lucywyman/Sass-udemy/1-Introduction/Exercise-1.rst

 You can also watch a Sass script for changes, which is especially useful for development.
-There are several project-specific tools (like grunt) which will also do this for you, but Sass itself has the capability to automatically recompile your script everytime you make a chane.
+There are several project-specific tools (like grunt) which will also do this for you, but Sass itself has the capability to automatically recompile your script every time you make a change.

 .. code-block:: none